 +1° for wind speeds around 5 knots

-Based on our experiences, Starboard’s recommended trim is based on the back wing 255 cm2 -2°.
+O.b.v. our experiences, the recommended trim of Starboard is based on the back wing 255 cm2 -2°.
 Keep this in mind.
 The Starboard back wing 255cm2 -2 is for sale as a loose item.

 The Starboard fuselage 115cm plus comes:

 - As a loosely available accessory

 - The Starboard Carbon Race plus (here’s the back wing 255 cm2 on it)

-- The Starboard IQfoil carbon and Starboard IQfoil alu (here the back wing is 255 cm2 -2° on)
+- The Starboard IQfoil carbon and Starboard IQfoil aluminium (here the back wing is 255 cm2 -2° on)

 Conclusion Starboard Fuselage 115 cm plus